cloe-lang/doc/guide/pattern-matching.md

 With pattern matching, programmers can express perplexing conditional expressions in a comprehensive way.
-It alleviates the hell of mind-blowing nested `if` conditionals and provides destructuring of matched values.
+It alleviates the hell of mind-blowing nested `if` conditionals and provides a way to destructure matched values at the same time.

 ## Introduction

-The `match` expressions realize pattern matching in Cloe.
+The `match` expressions implement pattern matching in Cloe.
 Note that `match` keyword is not a name of a function but a special keyword to begin writing such expressions.